JoeFerri/excel-string-extractor/README.md

   -de DELIMITER, --delimiter DELIMITER
                         delimiter if the format is csv;
                         default = ";"
+  -mf, --multi-file     n files are generated for n processed files (default a single overall file is generated);
+                        the output files are named by default original_file_name.{--out argument}.xlsx

 processing:
   Internally a fileList contains 1 or n files to be processed;